IlgarLunin/UE4GoogleSpeechKit-docs/README.md

 # Speech synthesis

-You need to supply text to async node, as well as voice variant.
+You need to supply text to async node, as well as voice variant, speech speed, and pitch value.
 As output you will get sound wave object which can be played by engine.

 ![](pics/googletts.png)